 Over the years healthcare in the Netherlands has become more expensive.
 The Dutch government compensates those who can’t afford healthcare by offering a care grant (zorgtoeslag).
 The Tax Administration (belastingdienst) determines if you are eligible by examining your income.
 Foreigners are also entitled to this grant if they qualify.

 Children under the age of 18 years do not have to pay any health insurance and are insured for free for the basic package of health care.

 Basic health insurance for foreigners

 The length of your stay is important in determining whether or not you are required to purchase health insurance in the Netherlands.
-People staying temporarily in the Netherlands are not required to purchase health insurance.
+People staying less than a year in the Netherlands are not required to purchase health insurance.

-If you use Dutch medical services during your stay, make sure that you always keep all the bills, prescriptions and receipts.
-This can save a lot of trouble on your return to your home country.
+If you use Dutch medical services during your stay, make sure that you always keep the bills, prescriptions and receipts.
+This can save you a lot of trouble on your return to your home country.
 If you are an EU citizen, you should apply for a European Health Insurance Card (EHIC) through your home national health insurance agency or company.
-This card makes it easier to access health care in European countries and means you either do not have to pay for emergency treatment or you get healthcare charges refunding more quickly.
+This card makes it easier to access health care in European countries and means you either do not have to pay for emergency treatment or you get healthcare charges refunded.

-Foreigners becoming long-term residents in the Netherlands and/ those earning a salary in the Netherlands are required to purchase a basic insurance from a Dutch health care insurance company.
+Foreigners becoming long-term residents in the Netherlands and those earning a salary in the Netherlands are required to purchase basic insurance from a Dutch healthcare insurance company.
 Keep in mind that if you do not purchase a health insurance you may be fined.

-When you stay in the Netherlands is not temporary, you are required to purchase a health insurance.
+When your stay in the Netherlands is not temporary, you are required to purchase health insurance.
 However, rules and regulations about the durability of your stay remain unclear.
 Generally you can use the following rule of thumb: